buffeinstein/sorting-algs-runtimes-analysis/README.md

 You will also learn about how to use git submodules to connect multiple git repos together.

 You will need a partner for portions of this lab.
+(And recall that it is an academic integrity violation to work with a partner outside of class or the QCL.)

 ## Tasks